 Select a leader to jump to a bio:

-Prior to joining IAVI in late 2015, Feinberg served as Chief Public Health and Science Officer with Merck Vaccines, he helped advance access to and optimization of vaccines against rotavirus, human papillomavirus and shingles.
+Prior to joining IAVI in late 2015, Feinberg served as Chief Public Health and Science Officer with Merck Vaccines, Feinberg helped advance access to and optimization of vaccines against rotavirus, human papillomavirus, and shingles.
 He also led the establishment of the MSD-Wellcome Trust Hilleman Laboratories in India that is dedicated to developing new vaccines to address unmet health needs in low-income countries and the coordination of a private-public partnership to expedite Ebola vaccine development.
-Previously, he spent more than 20 years exploring HIV/AIDS pathogenesis, treatment and prevention research and the biology of emerging diseases in both government and academia.
+Previously, he spent more than 20 years exploring HIV/AIDS pathogenesis, treatment, and prevention research and the biology of emerging diseases in both government and academia.

-Feinberg holds an MD and a PhD from Stanford University, where his was the first dissertation ever written on the subject of HIV.
-He holds a bachelor’s degree from the University of Pennsylvania.
-He pursued a post-graduate medical training in Internal Medicine at the Brigham and Women’s Hospital and postdoctoral fellowship training in the laboratory of Dr. David Baltimore at the Whitehead Institute.
+Feinberg holds an MD and a PhD from Stanford University, and a bachelor’s degree in Biology and Anthropology from the University of Pennsylvania.
+He pursued post-graduate medical training in Internal Medicine at the Brigham and Women’s Hospital and postdoctoral fellowship training in the laboratory of Dr. David Baltimore at the Whitehead Institute.
 He has previously served as a faculty member at the University of California, San Francisco, and the Emory University School of Medicine and as a Medical Officer in the Office of AIDS Research at the National Institutes of Health (NIH) and as a Fellow in the Advanced Leadership Initiative at Harvard University.

-He is a Fellow of the American College of Physicians and a member of the Council on Foreign Relations and the Association of American Physicians and is recipient of an Elizabeth Glaser Scientist Award from the Pediatric AIDS Foundation.
-He is Chair of the Interim Scientific Advisory Committee of the Coalition for Epidemic Preparedness Innovations and a member of the International Task Force on Strengthening Country Capacity for Vaccines Research and Development.
+Feinberg is a Fellow of the American College of Physicians, a member of the Council on Foreign Relations and the Association of American Physicians, and the recipient of an Elizabeth Glaser Scientist Award from the Pediatric AIDS Foundation.
+He is Chair of the Scientific Advisory Committee of the Collaboration for Epidemic Preparedness Innovations and a member of the International Task Force on Strengthening Country Capacity for Vaccines Research and Development.
 He is also a member of the Council of the National Institute of Allergy and Infectious Diseases at the NIH.